 In recent years, the orchestra has recorded mainly for the Ondine label, with conductors such as Hannu Lintu, Eri Klas, John Storgårds, Tuomas Ollila and Leif Segerstam.
 So far, 50 recordings have been launched onto national and international markets.
 The most recent of them feature music by George Enescu, Max Reger, Jukka Tiensuu, Jouni Kaipainen, Einar Englund, Peteris Vasks, John Corigliano, Alma Mahler, Leo Brouwer, Robert Schumann and Jean Sibelius.

 Many of the recordings have received excellent reviews and several awards, e.g. the Cannes Classical Special Award: Disc of the Year 2004 and a total of five Cannes Classical Awards.
 The new classical Emma Award by IFPI Finland was presented to the recording of Jukka Tiensuu’s music in spring 2007.

 Founded in 1930, and maintained since 1947 by the City of Tampere, the orchestra built up its initial reputation for competence as a professional orchestra during Eero Kosonen’s 37 years at the helm.
-The Tampere Philharmonic Orchestra has so far undertaken international concert tours to Great Britain, the Netherlands, Scandinavia, Estonia, Germany, Spain and the United States.
+The Tampere Philharmonic Orchestra has so far undertaken international concert tours to France, Japan, Great Britain, the Netherlands, Scandinavia, Estonia, Germany, Spain and the United States.